Bi Women Quarterly

-Bi Women Quarterly (BWQ) is a grassroots publication that works in affiliation with the Boston Bisexual Women's Network in Boston, Massachusetts.
+Bi Women Quarterly (BWQ) is a global grassroots publication that works in affiliation with the Boston Bisexual Women's Network in Boston, Massachusetts.
 Started in September 1983, it is the oldest running publication for bisexual women.

-The goal of the publication is to amplify the voices of women who fall under the bisexual+ umbrella.
+The publication seeks to amplify the voices of women who fall under the bisexual+ umbrella.
 Bi Women Quarterly uses the term bisexual+, coined by GLAAD, in order to encompass identities including but not limited to bisexual, pansexual, polysexual, omnisexual, fluid, and queer.
 BWQ's definition of womanhood includes transgender women, nonbinary/genderqueer individuals, cisgender women, and other woman-aligned identities.

 Bisexual activist Robyn Ochs is the publication's editor.

 Publication history

-Bi Women's Quarterly started as the newsletter of the Boston Bisexual Women's Network.
-Now a standalone publication, it is still produced by the same network.
-Bi Women Quarterly is published four times each year and accepts a variety of submission types including fiction writing, nonfiction writing, poetry, news articles, book reviews, letters to the editor, and visual art.
+Bi Women Quarterly started as the newsletter of the Boston Bisexual Women's Network; it is now a standalone publication.
+It is published four times each year and accepts a variety of submission types including fiction writing, nonfiction writing, poetry, news articles, book reviews, letters to the editor, and visual art.
 The publication is "staffed entirely by volunteers," and is stationed in Jamaica Plain, a neighborhood in the city of Boston.

 Archives

 Current editor Robyn Ochs donated "the only complete collection" of BWQ to Harvard University's Schlesinger Library in order to ensure the preservation and digitization of the publication.
-This digitized collection holds every iteration of BWQ from 1983 to 2010 in an online format.
+This digitized collection holds every iteration of BWQ from 1983 to 2010 both in print and in an online format.

 Earlier publications of BWQ often include sections with redacted names and contact information, in order to protect the privacy of individuals.
-Thus, many of the publication's original contributors and editors' names are not known.
+Thus, many of the publication's original contributors' and editors' names are not known.
 This group of individuals, originally eight in number, connected through a meeting on bisexuality conducted at the Cambridge Women's Center.
-Ranging in age from 23 to 36, these women labeled themselves the BiVocals, and took pride in the diversity of lifestyle and experience among them.
+With an age range from 23 to 36 years old, these women labeled themselves the BiVocals.

 Members of the BiVocals teamed up with other bisexual, lesbian, and women's groups, in order to create the Boston Bisexual Women's Network.
-The purpose of this network was to synthesize the already existing resources for bisexual women in the area; the BBWN as an organization helped to cultivate support groups, consciousness-raising meetings, educational resources, and resources for political action.
-The first goal of this group was to create a visible space for bisexuals in Boston's Lesbian/Gay Pride March 1983.
+The purpose of this network was to synthesize the already existing resources for bisexual women in the area.
+The BBWN as an organization also helped to cultivate support groups, consciousness-raising meetings, educational resources, and resources for political action.